ShHaWkK/test/README.md

 - Session activity is logged to JSON files in `logs/` and each session is recorded under `session_logs/` then compressed at the end.
 - A shared in-memory SQLite database ensures all modules see the same state.
+- Console key display can be filtered or disabled using the `KEY_DISPLAY_MODE` setting.